AleoNet/welcome/documentation/guides/standards/00_token_registry.md

 The Token Registry Program remains live on mainnet and continues to serve existing integrations.
 However, it is **not recommended for new projects**.
 Newer token standards are currently under active community discussion and are expected to supersede the Token Registry:

-- [ARC-20](https://github.com/ProvableHQ/ARCs/discussions/125) — proposed standard for fungible tokens on Aleo
+- [ARC-20](https://github.com/ProvableHQ/ARCs/discussions/124) — proposed standard for fungible tokens on Aleo
-- [ARC-22](https://github.com/ProvableHQ/ARCs/discussions/124) — proposed standard for wrapped/bridged fungible tokens on Aleo
+- [ARC-22](https://github.com/ProvableHQ/ARCs/discussions/125) — proposed standard for compliant/regulated fungible tokens on Aleo, extending ARC-20

 New projects should follow these discussions and consider building against the forthcoming standards once finalized.